CHAPTER TEN (Draft)

 Several generations of Americans have looked to an ever-growing bureaucracy as the guarantor of our basic needs.
 It has not always been this way.
 For the first time in human history centralized government has come to be accepted as the sole defender of economic security and social stability.

-It would seem reasonable to think a powerful central government would be effective at securing the order and safety formerly provided by smaller communities.
+It would seem reasonable to think a powerful central government would be effective at securing the order and safety formerly provided by local and regional communities.
 Yet, dependence on even the most benevolent of governments raises concerns.
 No centralized government has proved resistant to the seduction of power for very long.
 Furthermore, it has become increasingly apparent that a dynamic and productive order cannot, in the words of sociologist Robert Nisbet, “be maintained in a monolithic society.
 Pluralism and a diversity of experience are the essence of true freedom….
 No large-scale association can really meet the psychic demand of individuals because, by its very nature, it is too large, too complex, too bureaucratized, and altogether too aloof from the residual meanings which human beings live by.”[i]

 Why have local communities served an unparalleled role in the stability of social order throughout history?
 And why has this become especially important today?
 For many of us the foremost concern at present is the growing need for safety and security at a time of multiple crises.
 Without neighbors we can depend on, the immediate future appears bleak.
 Physical survival will require dependable community.
 Safety is essential, but it is not everything.